WEEE Directive 2012/19/EU Testing

 However, if you are selling WEEE disposal directly to Europe you will need to perform the duties outlined in Article 16.
 Most manufacturers who sell directly and are complying with WEEE Directive 2012/19/EU do so by contracting with one of a number of 3rd parties which have set up a compliance scheme.
 These 3rd parties have set the infrastructure up to support the required monthly reporting to the various regulatory offices in the individual EU municipalities responsible for recording the information.

-F2 Labs sales and engineering staff is always available to assist you with your European projects.
+F2 Labs sales and engineering staff are always available to assist you with your European projects.
 We can talk with you regarding these WEEE disposal laws and offer our best guidance.